yojuna/automate_vfs/README.md

 ## Usage Notes

-Entry point is `src/app.py`
+Entry point is `app.py`

+Run `python app.py`

+Packaged with conda initialization and Twilio credentials in `run_example.sh` for convenience.

+- NOTE: i.e. after updating with twilio credentials (see below in Config)

 ### Basic Setup

 create conda env using local directory (conda create --prefix ./envs)

 use the requirements files (either requirements.yml or requirements.txt) to create your environment

-or finwhatever floats your boat, you know the drill
+or find whatever that floats your boat, you know the drill

 NOTE: Could not resolve to a good clean solution/command for creating new conda env using the requirements files;